CPK Insurance

 Commercial Crime Insurance in Birmingham

-Commercial Crime Insurance Risk Factors in Birmingham
+About Commercial Crime Insurance in Birmingham, AL

 In Alabama, commercial crime insurance is used to address financial losses from employee theft, embezzlement, forgery, computer fraud, and funds transfer fraud, with coverage forms that can also include money and securities losses.
 The policy is not a substitute for general liability, and it is not designed to respond to criminal losses through a property form; that distinction matters for Alabama businesses that handle payroll, vendor checks, or electronic transfers from offices in Birmingham, Montgomery, Huntsville, or Mobile.
 Coverage is shaped by the policy language the carrier files and sells in this market, and the Alabama Department of Insurance is the regulator you would look to for oversight of the insurer rather than a state-mandated crime form.
 That means inclusions can vary, especially for social engineering, employee dishonesty insurance, or funds transfer fraud coverage, so you need to read the endorsement list carefully.
 Many Alabama buyers also ask about forgery and alteration coverage and computer fraud coverage because those exposures are common in businesses that rely on remote approvals, accounting software, or multi-user banking access.
 The policy may exclude losses outside the covered criminal acts, and the exact treatment of money and securities coverage can differ by carrier and limit selection.
 For Alabama firms near coastal Mobile, inland industrial corridors, or fast-growing northern markets, the practical issue is matching the form to how money moves through the business, not just to the number of employees on payroll.